adoubleyoueye/Hash/README.md

 A basic Django app that hashes text via a hashing algorithm and spits out the hash for that specific piece of text.

-> The whole idea behind the project is to improve my TDD skills in Django.
+> The whole idea behind the project is to improve my TDD skills with Django.

 ### :book: Learning objectives ###
 - TDD philosophy